 (Book-I, Lines, 1-26)

-From literary point of view, this is a heavy sentence that has put the entire book in just one theme.
+From a literary point of view, this is a heavy sentence that has put the entire book in just one theme.
 Here the poet’s idea of justification is nothing about arrogance.
-He has not used this word “justification” in modern sense to prove how an action can be shown justified.
-He has used rather to show the justice underlying an action.
-Milton is trying to show that death, fall and salvation are acts of our just God.
-Thus, to understand its theme, readers need not to acknowledge his ideas as a proof of actions of God; rather, they need to understand the concept and idea of justice lying behind God’s actions.
+He has not used this word “justification” in modern sense to prove how an action can be justified.
+He has rather used it to show the justice underlying an action.
+Milton is trying to show that death, fall, and salvation of man are acts of a just God.
+Thus, to understand its theme, readers need to not acknowledge his ideas as a proof of actions of God; rather, they need to understand the concept and idea of justice lying behind God’s actions.

 - Ethos: This phrase shows the rhetorical device ethos, as John Milton has a command over his subject.